Evaloper/glasp_documentation/GLASP.md

 Glasp is a social web highlighting tool that allows you to highlight significant sentences or key phrases in any online article that grabs your interest to save them for later use.
 Additionally, it enables you to write summaries of YouTube videos.

 Glasp is a free Web extension offering colorful highlighting options that make it easy to record internet information, then record the content automatically to the homepage.
+It is made available for Google's Chrome and Safari web browsers.
+For illustration in this article, we'll use Glasp in the Chrome browser.

 ## Features of Glasp.